Nordine Taleb

-Nordine Taleb (نوردين طالب, born June 10, 1981) is a French-Canadian professional mixed martial artist.
+Nordine Taleb (نوردين طالب, born June 10, 1981) is a French and Canadian former professional mixed martial artist.
 He is currently signed in the Welterweight division of the ARES FC.
-A professional since 2007, he has also competed for Bellator MMA and Ultimate Fighting Championship for 6 years.
+A professional from 2007 to 2019, he has also competed for Bellator MMA and Ultimate Fighting Championship for six years.

 Mixed martial arts career

 Early career

 Taleb began his professional career with a unanimous decision victory, before losing his next bout via TKO.
 After a further four victories across Canada, Taleb fought Pete Sell at Ring of Combat 38 for Sell's welterweight championship.
 Taleb was the much quicker man and was able to move in and out of range quickly, which reduced the amount of strikes he took from Sell.
 In the second round, Taleb hit Sell with a counter right hand, followed by strikes on the ground.
 The referee stopped the fight early in the second round and Taleb was declared the ROC Welterweight Champion.